rostock/geolotse/README.md

 *   `authorship_organisation` – The organisation(s) of the author(s) of the link and/or its target go(es) in this text array field.
 The order has to be the same as in the `authorship_name` and `authorship_mail` fields since all these three fields are evaluated together in the code.
 The information is used in the catalog view
 *   `authorship_name` – The name(s) of the author(s) of the link and/or its target go(es) in this text array field.
 The order has to be the same as in the `authorship_organisation` and `authorship_mail` fields since all these three fields are evaluated together in the code.
 The information is used in the catalog view
 *   `authorship_mail` – The email address(es) of the author(s) of the link and/or its target go(es) in this text array field.
 The order has to be the same as in the `authorship_organisation` and `authorship_name` fields since all these three fields are evaluated together in the code.
 The information is used in the catalog view
-*   `inspire_annex_theme` – The [*INSPIRE*](https://inspire.ec.europa.eu) annex theme of the link and/or its target is stored in this text field.
-The information is used in the catalog view
 *   `logo` – If you want a link categorised as `application` and with `parent_id` equalling `id` to be equipped with a logo in the catalog view, its file name (*with* extension) has to go in this text field.
 Put the logo file itself in the `static/images/logos` folder.
 Logo information for links with other categories than `application` is not evaluated
 *   `search` – The value `FALSE` in this boolean field means *“This link is considered as a search result and thus included in the search index.”*, the value `TRUE` however means *“This link is not considered as a search result and thus not included in the search index.”*.
 The field is mandatory since some logic within the code is based on it
 *   `search_title` – If you want a link categorised as `application` to have a different title than the value of `group` in the search result list, the title hat to go in this text field